kstenerud/concise-encoding/cbe-specification.md

     [96] = false

-### Integer Type
+### Integer

 Integers are always signed, and can be 8, 16, 32, 64, or 128 bits wide.
-They can be read directly off the buffer in little endian byte order.
+They can be read directly from the buffer in little endian byte order.

 Values from -104 to 103 are encoded in the type field, and may be read directly as 8-bit signed two's complement integers.
 Values outside of this range are stored in the payload.